Trump's Former Russia Aide Expected to Testify in Impeachment Inquiry

 The House panel chairmen — Adam Schiff (D-CA), Eliot Engel (D-NY), and Elijah Cummings (D-MD) — are requesting Ukraine-linked documents from Hill dating back to January 20, 2017, the day Trump was inaugurated as president.

 The chairmen subpoenaed Sondland after Trump blocked him from testifying.
-Sondland is expected to give his deposition next week.
+Sondland is expected to give his deposition this week.

 .